 Your shoes will definitely become more comfortable with stretch, with the slight danger that initially comfortable shoes become too big and sloppy.

 In part, this is the reason climbers tend to downsize, though with a mix of materials and the evolution of shoes, the effect varies between a half size for leather and a quarter or half size for lined leather.

-A stiff shoe will offer more support, which is great for longer routes and extended use, whereas a softer model gives your more sensitivity and ability to apply pressure with the toes.
+Stiff shoes will offer more support, which is great for longer routes and extended use, whereas a softer model gives your more sensitivity and ability to apply pressure with the toes.

-As we’ve briefly outlined earlier, there are three different types of shoes in terms of closure: slippers, velcros and lace-ups.
+As we’ve briefly outlined earlier, there are three different types of shoes in terms of closure: slippers, velcro and lace-ups.
 A slipper should have a snug fit since there is no way to adjust it.